 Debt Service Coverage Ratio (DSCR) is the amount of cash flow a company has to cover its debts over the period of one year.The ratio is the net operating income compared to the amount of debt being serviced including interest, principal and lease payments.
 It has become a popular benchmark for determining a company’s approval for a loan.
 In smaller companies the owner’s salary must be covered too.
 Lenders typically like to see a DSCR of 1.25 or higher.

-Debtor-in-Possession (DIP) is funding provided to a company that has filed for bankruptcy protection from creditors.
+Debtor-in-Possession (DIP) is funding provided to a company that has filed for chapter 11 bankruptcy protection from creditors.
 It is typically available to companies where lenders believe the company has a credible chance and a viable plan to turn itself around.
 It is not available to firms that simply want to liquidate the company.
 Paragon offers DIP funding.

 Deductions are funds subtracted by the customer (the account debtor) when paying a client’s invoice (other than discounts) and are typically unknown to the factoring company.
 If known to the Factor’s client they should be disclosed immediately.